roshmirgocela-cloud/ECE-2112-PA3/README.md

 # ECE-2112-PA3
-Made by: Roshmir Janylin C. Gocela | 2ECE-B
+### Made by: Roshmir Janylin C. Gocela | 2ECE-B

-The content of this repository contains the Programming Assignment 1 for our course "ECE 2112: Advanced Computer Programming and Algorithms" this S.Y.
+The content of this repository contains the Programming Assignment 3 for our course "ECE 2112: Advanced Computer Programming and Algorithms" this S.Y.
 2026-2027.
-This project covers three python data analysis problems pertaining to Module 3 - Pandas.
+This project covers three numerical python problems pertaining to Module 3 - Pandas.

-___
+## OBJECTIVE:
+The main objectives of this laboratory activity are to:
+1. load a CSV dataset into a Pandas DataFrame;
+2. select rows and columns using positional and label-based indexing;
+3. filter records using conditions on a DataFrame column; and
+4. extract a well-defined subset of data without changing the source data.
+##

 ## PROBLEMS: PYTHON DATA ANALYSIS (PANDAS)
-### A. Positional and Label-based Slicing
+### A. POSITIONAL AND LABEL-BASED SLICING

-After loading cars, complete the following operations.
-    a.
-Display the shape and complete list of column names of cars.
+Download the Data set cars.cvs, then display the shape and complete list of column names of cars.
-    b.
 Using positional slicing, create cars 6 to 10 containing rows 6 through 10 of the dataset, where the first data row is row 1.
-    c.
 From cars 6 to 10, display only the columns Model, mpg, cyl, hp, and gear, in that order.

+#### The following functions and methods were used in this problem:
+* `pd.read_csv()` - reads a comma-separated values (CSV) file into a Pandas DataFrame.
+* `DataFrame.shape` - returns a tuple representing the dimensionality (rows, columns) of the DataFrame.
+* `DataFrame.columns` - retrieves the column labels of the DataFrame.
+* `DataFrame.iloc[]` - purely integer-location based indexing for selection by position.
+* `DataFrame.loc[]` - purely label-based indexing for selection by label or boolean condition.

+    * This method is Required for Checks & Verification:
-Requirement: The row selection in part (b) must use iloc; the column selection in part (c) must use column labels.
+    ``` The row selection in part (b) must use iloc; the column selection in part (c) must use column labels. ```
+    ```
+    Shape of cars: (32, 12)

+    Total columns: 12 (['Model', 'mpg', 'cyl', 'disp', 'hp', 'drat', 'wt', 'qsec', 'vs', 'am', 'gear', 'carb'])

+    Rows extracted in cars_6_to_10: Rows 6 to 10 (Valiant, Duster 360, Merc 240D, Merc 230, Merc 280)

+   Columns displayed in Part c: Model, mpg, cyl, hp, gear
+    ```

-### B. Model Lookup
+### B. MODEL LOOKUP

-Use Boolean indexing on the Model column to answer both requests.
-  a.
-Display the complete row for Toyota Corolla.
-  b.
-For Pontiac Firebird, display only Model, mpg, hp, and wt.
+Use Boolean indexing on the Model column to look up and display exact records without hardcoding row numbers.
+For displaying the complete row for Toyota Corolla and For Pontiac Firebird, display only Model, mpg, hp, and wt.

-Store the two results in toyota and pontiac, respectively.
-Do not use a hard-coded row number to locate either model.
+#### The following functions and methods were used in this problem:
+* `Series == value - creates a Boolean conditional mask matching target text values.
+* `DataFrame.loc[condition]` - extracts complete observation rows meeting the Boolean condition.
+* `DataFrame.loc[condition, columns]` - selects specific labeled columns for the matching records.

-### C. Multi-model Subsetting
+### C. MULTI-MODEL SUBSETTING

-Create a DataFrame named selected cars containing only the records for three models: Datsun 710, Lotus Europa, and Ferrari Dino.
+Create a DataFrame named selected_cars containing only the records for Datsun 710, Lotus Europa, and Ferrari Dino.
+Retain only the columns Model, mpg, cyl, hp, and gear.

-For these records, retain only Model, mpg, cyl, hp, and gear.
-Select the rows by their model values rather than by row numbers.
-Display selected cars and its shape.
+#### The following functions and methods were used in this problem:
+* `Series.isin(list)` - checks whether each element in the Series is contained in the specified values.
+* `DataFrame.loc[condition, columns]` - filters rows satisfying the Boolean condition while projecting designated columns.
+* `DataFrame.shape` - returns the tuple representing the dimensionality of the subset.

+    * This method is Required for Checks & Verification:
-Required check: The final DataFrame must contain exactly three rows and five columns.
+    ``` The final DataFrame must contain exactly three rows and five columns. ```

-__
+    ```
+Exact shape of selected_cars: (3, 5)
+Models included: Datsun 710, Lotus Europa, and Ferrari Dino
+Variables displayed: Model, mpg, cyl, hp, gear
+    ```

+---
+Thank you for reading!
+To run and verify the solutions, download cars.csv file listed, and open ECE2112_PA3_GOCELA.ipynb in Jupyter Notebook, JupyterLab, or Google colab, and execute all cells.